MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

 # MailTape's selection

 ## Mike Slott - Keep Me Here
-ImaCrea: **"**Mike Slott's latest album, Vignettes, was released on March 2020.
-A month we all remember here in France as the moment when COVID-19 entered in our life.
+ImaCrea: **"**Mike Slott's latest album, Vignettes, was released in March 2020.
+A month we all remember here in France as the moment when COVID-19 entered our life.
 I remember very vividly walking in deserted streets while we were under lockdown and listening to this track.
 It got me into a meditative state every walks, helping me soften my spirit as times were full of uncertainty.
 A perfect album to go for a walk with a camera and let oneself drift.**"**

 ## Leya - Wave
 ImaCrea: **"**Let's keep walking.
 There's a sun ray coming from a crack into an abandoned building.
 Attracted by the mysterious light, you try to find a way to enter.
 Inside, a majestic chandelier hangs.
 An ethereal voice coming from nowhere, you look at the ceiling.
 Dust flying in the air reflects light...
-Leya has the secret to recreate almost spiritual moment while being firmly connected with the roughness of life in our decaying modern times.**"**
+Leya has the secret to recreate an almost spiritual moment while being firmly connected with the roughness of life in our decaying modern times.**"**

 ## Leon Vynehall - Ecce!
 Ego!
 ImaCrea: **"**Slowly back to reality, you realize the building was an old factory.
-Big machines covered with rust, mechanical engines stopped in time and meters of cables on the floor.
-Leon is a very dear soul to my heart.
-One of the first live concert I experienced randomly as I was living in Berlin, a very special and beautiful souvenir.
-I kept listening to his music since then.
-Master of textures and layers, always redefining boundaries of electronic music.
+Big machines covered with rust, mechanical engines stopped in time, and meters of cables on the floor.
+Master of textures and layers, Leon Vynehall keeps pushing the borders of electronic music.
 He released lastly a new album "Rare Forever".
 A great masterpiece not to miss.**"**

 ## PDP III - Calendar of Days
 ImaCrea: **"**Still walking with us?
-Here's another one I enjoy listening on a Sunday when I go for a walk to immerge my eyes in the beauty of everyday life.
-Deeply immersive ambient track released by the great people at Shelter Press.
-PDP III is the reunion of Britton Powell, Lucy Railton and Brian Leeds (Huerco S).
+Here's another one I enjoy listening to on a Sunday when I go for a walk to immerse my eyes in the beauty of everyday life.
+This deeply immersive ambient track was released by the great people at Shelter Press.
+PDP III is the reunion of Britton Powell, Lucy Railton, and Brian Leeds (Huerco S).
 Yes...**"**

 <p id="outroduction">That's it for this morning.
 Don't hesitate to share with us how your walk was in our comment section :).
 As always, thank you so much for being with us.
 Much love to [Mike Slott](https://soundcloud.com/good-morning-tv) for his Sunday selections and to Thibault Daumain for this vivid portrait!</p>